Thank you to all of my readers past and present!

 I value every single one of you, thank you for your visit to my little garden site here and for your contributions, comments and purchases.
 I hope you’ve found some of this information helpful and enjoyed the pictures.

-There is new information and pictures coming soon!
-My beloved, beautiful garden that you see in the pictures across this website no longer exists.
+My beloved, beautiful garden that you see in most of the pictures across this website no longer exists.
 I had to dismantle it and move on very short notice.
 After 16 years in one place it wasn’t easy to pick up such a mature garden and move it so quickly.

 We had to do this in February

 In my area that means cold temperatures and heavy rain most days.
 We did this in seriously soggy, muddy soil.
 It was very difficult to move the dolly through it with the containers of plants.
-I even broke the axle of the dolly by over loading it because I was trying to go so fast.
+I even broke the axle of the dolly by over loading it because I was putting too much on it.
 Thankfully, it was near the end of the job when that happened.

 We have a most amazing friend that helped me move just about all of my stones and plants over to the new house in his trailer.
-We finally got everything completely out and moved on to the next adventure.
+We finally got everything completely out and moved in the nick of time and we moved on to the next adventure.

 It was time for us to leave that house anyway, the kids had grown and we had grown and it’s time was done.
-The millions of memories from 16 years will live on.
+The millions of memories from 16 years will live on forever in our hearts and pictures but ended poorly.

 The Kleenex Box House

 In the new house however, the water meter and the cost of the water was a bit of a shock.
-The climate of the new backyard was so hot and dry compared to the old one, it was crazy!
-The new garden was an open square that had very little shade from trees.
+The climate of the new backyard was so hot and dry too compared to the old one, it was crazy!
+The new garden was an open square frying pan that had very little shade from trees but lots of wind shelter, so it got really hot.
 My plants we’re dying left and right.
 I didn’t have time to water often enough.

-It was a very cold and heartless game that I didn’t like because I loved all of my plants.
+It was so hot that I found myself choosing which plants I liked the most and selecting which ones got water and which didn’t.
+It was also a very cold and heartless game that I didn’t like because I loved all of my plants.
 But I had to because the cost of the water was high and I couldn’t financially support them all.

 First, I eliminated the cedar trees, they were old and at their maximum size for the pot they were living in and quickly drying out.
 Then the ornamental grasses were the next to go.
 They required a lot of water for not much return in beauty and style.